Creative problem-solving

-Creative problem-solving (CPS) is the mental process of searching for an original and previously unknown solution to a problem.
+Creative problem-solving is the mental process of searching for an original and previously unknown solution to a problem.
 To qualify, the solution must be novel and reached independently.
 The creative problem-solving process was originally developed by Alex Osborn and Sid Parnes.
-Creative problem solving (CPS) is a way of using creativity to develop new ideas and solutions to problems.
+Creative problem solving is a way of using creativity to develop new ideas and solutions to problems.
 The process is based on separating divergent and convergent thinking styles, so that one can focus their mind on creating at the first stage, and then evaluating at the second stage.

 Creative solution types

 The process of creative problem-solving usually begins with defining the problem.
 This may lead to finding a simple non-creative solution, a textbook solution, or discovering prior solutions developed by other individuals.
 If the discovered solution is sufficient, the process may then be abandoned.

 A creative solution will often have distinct characteristics that include using only existing components, or the problematic factor, as the basis for the solution.
 However, a change of perspective may in many cases be helpful.
 A solution may also be considered creative if readily available components can be used to solve the problem within a short time limit.

 If a creative solution has a broad application, such that the usage goes beyond the original intent, it may be referred to as an innovative solution, or an innovation (some innovations may also be considered an invention).